≡ Menu

 Stock investment.
 Pixabay Image.

-Despite the excitement and commitment, both companies are still pretty much in the early stages of the transition, with the majority of the sales still coming from fossil-fueled vehicles.
+Despite the enthusiasm and dedication, both companies are still in the early stages of their transition, with the bulk of their sales still dominated by traditional fossil-fueled vehicles.

-For example, Ford’s EV deliveries as of 2023 comprised only 2% of the company’s total vehicle volumes.
-Similarly, GM’s EV sales as of 2023 comprised only 3.3% of the company’s total vehicle volumes.
+For example, Ford’s EV deliveries in 2023 comprised only 2% of the company’s total vehicle volumes.
+Similarly, GM’s EV sales in 2023 comprised only 3.3% of the company’s total vehicle volumes.

-That said, this article compares Ford and GM from the perspective of several metrics, which include the vehicle revenue, profit and margin.
+This article compares Ford and GM from the perspective of several metrics, including vehicle revenue, profit, and margin.
 Let’s take a look!

 Please use the table of contents to navigate this page.